Important Information While You Study

 Your time-based enrolment commences from the date of initial enrolment into your thesis unit.

-If the submission date of your milestone 1 (Candidacy), milestone 2 (Mid Candidacy) or milestone 3 (Pre-submission) extends beyond the limits prescribed (having taken any leave of absence into consideration), you will be placed on Conditional status.
+If the submission date of your milestone 1 (candidacy proposal), milestone 2 (Mid Candidacy) or milestone 3 (Pre-submission) extends beyond the limits prescribed (having taken any leave of absence into consideration), you will be placed on Conditional status.

 If you are unable to submit your milestone 1, 2 or 3 within the designated period, you must apply for a formal extension.